taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 We see raw SynTh spreading throughout Min's body, moving up her torso, across her arms and legs, over her face, and into her eyelids.
 Min's has cousin pulled out the syringe and placed it back on the basket.

-**"The raw synaptic thread is engineered to look for radioactive proteins that mark the cells of the [ectoderm](https://en.wikipedia.org/wiki/Ectoderm), the outermost layer the human embryo.
-Every Automata born in the Red Zone has lifelong tags on the cells of their skin, hair, nails, eyes, teeth, sinuses, and nervous system."**
+**"The Mother...raw synaptic thread...it seeks the children of the [ectoderm](https://en.wikipedia.org/wiki/Ectoderm), the outermost layer the human embryo.
+Live in the Red Zone long enough, or better yet, be conceived and gestated in the Red Zone, and radioactive tags mark every generation of cells of your skin, hair, nails, eyes, teeth, sinuses, and nervous system..."**

 ### Page 4